Editorial Staff and Contributors

 Corticosteroids help to minimize inflammation and to relieve pain due to inflammation.
 You may experience pain and inflammation for a variety of reasons, such as:

 Common side effects include:

-Narcotics act on the central nervous system to relieve pain.
-These drugs can be very effective; however, they must be used with great caution because they can be mentally and/or physically addicting.
+Opioids act on the central nervous system to relieve pain.
+These drugs can be very effective however, they must be used with great caution because they can be mentally and/or physically addicting.
 If you are going to take one of these drugs for a long period of time, your doctor will closely monitor you.

-Vicodin and Percocet is a combination medication.
-A narcotic analgesic and acetaminophen used together may provide better pain relief than either medicine used alone.
-In some cases, lower doses of each medicine are necessary to achieve pain relief.
+Vicodin and percocet is a combination medication.
+An opioid analgesic and acetaminophen used together may provide better pain relief than either medication used alone.
+In some cases, lower doses of each medication are necessary to achieve pain relief.